 Orlando Bloom On Stage - Theatre Credits, Bio and Tickets

-Orlando Bloom was born in Canterbury, Kent in 1977, and was named after the classical English composer Orlando Gibbons.
+Born in Canterbury in 1977, Orlando Bloom was named after the classical English composer Orlando Gibbons.
 While studying at school, it was discovered that Bloom was dyslexic, and his mother encouraged him to take art and drama classes.
 He moved to London to study for an A Level Drama course over two years, and went on to join the National Youth Theatre.
 After two seasons with the group, he earned a scholarship to train at the British American Drama Academy, and eventually became a professional actor.

 Bloom’s early screen roles came in episodes of Casualty and Midsomer Murders, before making his film debut in the 1997 Oscar Wilde biopic Wilde, in which he played a rent boy opposite Stephen Fry in the title role.
 He returned to study at Guildhall School of Music and Drama after the filming Wilde, and two days after graduating, he was cast as Legolas in Peter Jackson's The Lord of the Rings trilogy.